-Volunteers will assist researchers during dedicated boat-based surveys to monitor the presence, individual identity, behaviour and habitat preference of Cape fur seals that utilize the Keurbooms River estuary.
+You will assist seal biologists during dedicated boat-based surveys to monitor the presence, individual identity, behaviour and habitat preference of Cape fur seals that utilize the Keurbooms River estuary.

 Seal population monitoring and tag re-sights

-Volunteers will assist researchers during dedicated boat-based surveys to Robberg Peninsula to monitor the number of Cape fur seals that haul out and perform re-sights of tagged individuals.
+During January-February you will assist researchers during opportunistic boat-based surveys to Robberg Peninsula to monitor the number of Cape fur seals pups ashore and perform re-sights of stranded individuals returned to the colony.

 Seal-shark interaction monitoring

-Volunteers will assist researchers during land-based observations of Cape seals, the presence of great white sharks and predation attempts in the Robberg MPA.
+You will assist researchers during land-based observations of Cape fur seal behaviour, the presence of great white sharks and seal-shark interactions in the Robberg MPA.